-The company made a surplus of €77,758 for the period and has net current assets of €180,238 and net assets of €100,265 at the year end.

-Depaul Housing has continued to provide its services during this period.
-The directors have prepared budgets for the 12 months from the date of approval which show that the company will continue as a going concern.
+The company made a surplus of \in 230,284 for the period and had net current assets of \in 79,512 at year end.
+The directors have prepared budgets and forecast for the 12 months from the date of approval of these financial statements which show that the company will continue as a going concern.